LBartolini/DVI/README.md

 There are many services exposed, mainly for debugging/management purposes.

-The only service you are allowed to access to perform your attacks is the WWW Webserver at port 5000.
+The only service you are allowed to access to perform your attacks is hosted at port 5000.
 All the attack steps are performed to/through it.

 ### Full list of Make commands